jschoudt/fvtt-journal-to-pdf/README.md

 Designed for Game Masters, publishers, and content creators who want professional-quality documents from Foundry content.

 ---
+## ✨ Features (v1.0.1)

+Fixed ReportLab parsing errors caused by malformed or self-closing anchor tags in some Foundry module exports (notably PF2e content).
+The sanitizer now normalizes and balances <a> tags to ensure reliable PDF generation.

 ## ✨ Features (v1.0)